section-engineering-education/engineering-education/content/articles/visualizing-python-repositories-using-pygal/index.md

  - url: /engineering-education/visualizing-repositories-using-pygal/hero.jpg
    alt: Visualizing repositories using Pygal hero image
 ---
 Pygal allows us to create a range of graphs and charts.
-In this article, you will learn how to construct a visualization that shows the comparative Python's prominent works on GitHub.
+In this article, you will learn how to construct a visualization that shows the comparative Pythons prominent works on GitHub.
 <!--more-->

 ### Introduction